gkane1234/gravity/README.md

 Second, we fill the nodes with data of the Center of Mass and Mass of the bodies contained within it:

-This is done by first initalizing all of the leaf nodes and then adding all nodes with two initialized children to a queue.
+This is done by first initializing all of the leaf nodes and then adding all nodes with two initialized children to a queue.

-Next we repeat this process with the enqueued nodes creating a new queue until we are confident that the root node has been initialized (since this broadly separates bodies into two groups for an evenly distributed cloud of objects and can have deeper trees for outliers, 128 repetitions is done (to reduce the amount of workgroups dispached, we assume that the amount of workgroups required for this process decreases exponentially after each repetition, meaning generally the last ~80 are done with less than 10 workgroups)
+Next we repeat this process with the enqueued nodes creating a new queue until we are confident that the root node has been initialized (since this broadly separates bodies into two groups for an evenly distributed cloud of objects and can have deeper trees for outliers, 128 repetitions is done (to reduce the amount of workgroups dispatched, we assume that the amount of workgroups required for this process decreases exponentially after each repetition, meaning generally the last ~80 are done with less than 10 workgroups)

 ## Force Calculation:

 Force is calculated for an object based on its distance to nodes in the tree, starting at the root.
 At a specific node, we use the COM and Mass to apply force or we enqueue the two children.
 This is decided by the Acceptance Criterion, $\theta$, which is proportional to the longest side of the AABB (\theta > longest side / distance to COM).
-This differs from the traditional Barnes Hut implementation which generally uses an Octree, but we have found is still effective on deciding if a locality is close enough to warrant a more accurate force calculation.
+This differs from the traditional Barnes Hut implementation which generally uses an Octree, but we have found it is still effective in deciding if a locality is close enough to warrant a more accurate force calculation.
 During this calculation, if we are at a leaf node, we also check for intersections.
 Collisions are calculated here, otherwise mergers are added to a task list.
 This is done using the particular gravitation constant calculated by the set of units provided.

 ## Merge

 Merge items are parallelized and all merges are done.
-Note, this part of the simulation can be non-deterministic over large time steps because of races between elements in the merge tast list and we do not recursively discover merges.
+Note, this part of the simulation can be non-deterministic over large time steps because of races between elements in the merge task list and we do not recursively discover merges.
 On sufficiently small time step the simulation is deterministic.

 ## Complete Structure: